Canon 400D vs Panasonic FT7

 |6.||Canon 760D||Y||stereo / mono||Y||-||mini||2.0||Y||Y||-|

 |8.||Canon 1100D||Y||stereo / mono||-||-||mini||2.0||-||-||-|

 |9.||Canon 550D||Y||stereo / -||Y||-||mini||2.0||-||-||-|

 |15.||Nikon D40X||Y||- / -||-||-||-||2.0||-||-||-|

 It is notable that the 400D has a hotshoe, while the FT7 does not.
 This socket makes it possible to easily attach optional accessories, such as an external flash gun.

-The FT7 is a recent model that features in the current product line-up of Panasonic.
-In contrast, the 400D has been discontinued (but can be found pre-owned on eBay).
-As a replacement in the same line of cameras, the 400D was succeeded by the Canon 450D.
+Both the 400D and the FT7 have been discontinued, but can regularly be found used on ebay.
+The 400D was replaced by the Canon 450D, while the FT7 does not have a direct successor.
 Further information on the two cameras (e.g. user guides, manuals), as well as related accessories, can be found on the official Canon and Panasonic websites.

 So what is the bottom line?
 Is there a clear favorite between the Canon 400D and the Panasonic FT7?
 Which camera is better?
 Below is a summary of the relative strengths of each of the two contestants.

 - Better image quality: Features bigger pixels on a larger sensor for higher quality imaging.